Rakhmonberdiyev/ToDoList/README.md

-To do lis which was done using by HTML CSS and JS done
+To do list which was created by using only HTML CSS and JS